What is Labour's new immigration Bill?

 The Labour Government have just introduced their ‘Border Security, Asylum and Immigration Bill’ to parliament.

-The new Bill also seeks to undo existing legislation (like the Illegal Migration Act) that blocked access to the asylum system, holding people seeking asylum in a state of limbo and preventing the effective functioning of the asylum system.
+The new Bill also seeks to undo existing legislation (like the Illegal Migration Act) that blocked access to the UK asylum system, holding people seeking asylum in a state of indefinite limbo and preventing the effective functioning of the asylum system.

 The good things about the Bill